 Nearly all the weekend cruises are on the Solent where the wind is less fluky than at Frensham Pond and waves and tides add an extra dimension.

-The number of boats being taken is sometimes limited by the number of towbars, so if you have one on your car, you will be in demand.
+The number of boats being taken is sometimes limited by the number of towbars, so if you have one on your car, you may be in demand.
 People that aren’t towing boats usually pile into the towing cars to share the cost of petrol and make the event more sociable.
 Really keen sailors spend the whole journey listening for weather forecasts and trying to tune into Radio Solent for the local outlook, while the rest of us just prepare for the coming day of events!
 As long as the wind is not too strong, the cruise generally goes ahead as planned, but if the forecast is bad the previous evening or the forecast changes overnight then all participants are informed that the sail is off.

 A set of waterproofs is required by everyone.
 Wetsuits, drysuits and special boots etc are worn by some, but they are not essential.
 The essentials are: packed lunch including plenty of water/squash/hot drink, soft-soled shoes (e.g. deck strollers, trainers etc), a set of spare clothes, waterproof jacket and trousers, sun-cream, and a small amount of money for petrol sharing and drinks at the pub/ice creams on the beach.

 Once down at the coast, everybody wakes up again and the boats are rigged; this is a good exercise for learning the ropes as the boats are completely dismantled for the journey and the skippers invariably refer to every bit of string by its proper name.
 There are usually four or more boats and enough sailors to warrant three to a boat on most occasions; this leads to a more sociable sail, especially if you change boats for the return trip.
-There are a variety of dinghies owned by Club members providing opportunity to sail GP14s, the Club Comet Trios (an exciting sail with an asymmetric spinnaker) and possibly some others too.
+There are a variety of dinghies owned by Club members providing opportunity to sail, and Club Comet Trios (an exciting sail with an asymmetric spinnaker) and possibly some others too.
 Once the crews are organised so everyone is happy, the Officer of the Day gets the charts and tidal atlas out to explain to everyone exactly where we are planning to cruise to.
 At this stage of the proceedings the mood and capability of all the participants, the latest weather forecast, and the prevailing weather conditions help to tailor the goals of the day.

-We will facilitate the daysail, in that we will organise a group of people together who may make the independent choice to sail from the same location at roughly the same time to the same destination, and then return together.
+We will facilitate the daysail, in that we will organise a group of people together who may choose to make the independent choice to sail from the same location at roughly the same time to the same destination, and then return together.
 At all times the skipper of the vessel is responsible for the vessel itself and has a duty of care to their crew.
 They take the decision to sail for themselves.

 We will look out for each other, and if someone gets in difficulty we will all stop, gather together, and render assistance as proportionate to the situation.
 We may provide direct assistance to others, and help to ensure that the right decisions are taken to maximise safety.

 The trip over to the Isle of Wight takes between 40 minutes (on a force 4 beam reach from Wooton Creek to Stokes Bay) to typically 2-3 hours, maybe less in a good wind or much longer in a poor one, and there is usually a pub with easy access by boat.
 We all bask in the sun for an hour, eat and drink (not too much), and laugh with anyone who capsized.
 Depending on the timing of lunch and factors previously outlined, the dinghies then head straight home or on an indirect cruise via some other point of interest (getting an ice cream from Ryde has been attempted and failed due to localised Doldrums).
 Once back on land the boats are packed up ready for the return journey, and everybody gets changed into clean dry clothes.
-On the return journey, a stop at a Public House is mostly essential, especially in nice weather, and a pint of beer will be all it takes to knock you out at the end of the day.
+On the return journey, a stop at a Public House is mostly essential, especially in nice weather, and a cool beverage may be all it takes to knock you out at the end of the day.
 By 10pm everybody is home, in the bath (but not necessarily all together!).

 There are a number of cruiser owners in the Club and we currently run 2 or 3 cruising events per year, ranging from a one day social occasion to a weekend cross-channel cruise.
 For non-cruiser owners, there are many opportunities for crewing during the course of a season.